SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/child-devices.md

 layout: redirect
 ---

-The child devices tab shows a list of all child devices.
+The **Child Devices** tab shows a list of all child devices.
 It will be available only if the device has any child devices assigned to it.

 ### Assign child device to parent device